Tool to convert to/from Mayan numbers system. The Maya numeral system uses a mix of base 20 (vigesimal) and base 5 (and also 360) numerals

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Example: $ 26 $ is written (in 2 rows: 1 dot on the first line: $ 1 \times 20 = 20 $ and 1 dot and 1 bar on the second line $ 1 + 5 = 6 $, total $ 20 + 6 = 26 $)
+The upper level (1 dot) is worth $ 1 \times 20 = 20 $ and the lower level (1 dot and 1 bar) is worth $ 1 + 5 = 6 $, for a total of $ 26 $.

-Example: a single row with 2 dots and 3 bars: $ 2 \times 1 + 3 \times 5 = 17 $
+Example: a single line with 2 dots and 3 bars: $ 2 \times 1 + 3 \times 5 = 17 $

-Example: A number on two rows with 1 dot then (under) 2 dots: $ 1 \times 20 + 2 \times 1 = 22 $
+Example: a number on 2 lines with 1 dot then (level below) 2 dots: $ 1 \times 20 + 2 \times 1 = 22 $

 The dates in Maya are based on the Mesoamerican Long Count calendar.
 They use the kin, which is 1 day, then the winal which is 20 days, the tun, an 18 winal period which is therefore 360 days, about 1 solar year (365.24 days), then the katun (20 tun = 7200 days = about 20 years), then the baktun (20 katun, 144000 days = about 394 years).